 My name is David Cox.

-My lab is still young, but already our alumni include several professors who have started their own labs and founders of several exciting startups.
+My academic lab's alumni include several professors who have started their own labs and founders of several several exciting startups.

-You can probably find my email through an online directory at Harvard if you put your mind to it.
-Like most academics, I get more email than I can handle, so please don't be offended if I don't respond.
+You can probably find my email through an online directory if you put your mind to it.
+Like most scientists, I get more email than I can handle, so please don't be offended if I don't respond.
 I have accounts on LinkedIn and Facebook, but I rarely check them.
 I am an active Twitter user, where my username is @neurobongo.